null

 Minimal Leakage

 Every hole and gap in a space will create less effective soundproofing.
 The table below shows how just a 5% opening will change a wall from stopping 40 dB to only stopping 13 dB.
-When soundproofing vehicles, you’ll have some gaps (and that’s ok), but with wall construction you have no gaps and seal any edges with acoustic caulk to ensure it's all air tight.
-Pay special attention to sealing vents, outlets, and doors.
+When soundproofing vehicles, you’ll have some gaps (and that’s ok), but with wall construction you must eliminate all gaps - that's why acoustical sealant is your best friend for any project.
+Pay special attention to sealing vents, outlets, windows, and doors.
 A typical door without seals has nearly a square foot of space around it.
 Imagine a square foot hole in your wall and think about how much sound that would let through.
-That's why people often want to know how to soundproof a door.
+That's why people often want to know how to soundproof a door when a room is too loud.
+The same goes for windows which let sound in through exterior walls.

 Transmission Loss % of Area Open